FrancescoBorzi/ngx-duration-picker/README.md

 ## Local development

+### Run the application

 - On one terminal tab run `ng build ngx-duration-picker --watch`.
 This will build the library sources (`projects/ngx-duration-picker/*`) and watch for changes.

 - On another terminal tab run `ng serve` to serve the demo app (`src/*`) and play with it.

+### Run the tests

+- Unit tests are located in `projects/ngx-duration-picker/src/lib/*.spec.ts` and you can run them using `npm run test:unit`
+- Integration tests are located in `src/app/integration-tests/*.spec.ts` and you can run them using `npm run test:integration`

 ## Usage